 There are two options to go about that.

-The first one is to eat the salad fairly quickly in the day so that it doesn’t sit in a warm temperature for hours.
+The first one is to eat the salad early in the day so that it doesn’t sit in a warm temperature for hours.
 If you go with this one, throw out any leftovers.

-The second one is to use a cooler bag, portable freezer, or a similar gadget.
+The second one is to use a cooler bag, portable fridge, or a similar gadget.
 If picnics are your thing, buying one of these is definitely worth it.

 How To Store Egg Salad